what is http protocol

 Request URI (Uniform Resource Identifier):

-Identifies the specific resource on the server that the client wants to access.
-Part of the URL points to a particular web page, image, or other file.
+The text shows which resource on the server the client wants to access.
+A part of the URL points to a specific web page, image, or file.

-Headers provide extra information about the request.
-They include details like the type of browser, preferred language, and data format the client can accept.
-For example, the Accept header tells the server what media types (e.g., HTML, JSON, XML) the client can handle.
+Headers give extra information about the request.
+They include details like the browser type, preferred language, and data format the client accepts.
+For example, the Accept header tells the server what media types the client can handle, such as HTML, JSON, or XML.

 Body (for POST, PUT, etc.): This is where the data goes when sent to the server.
 It can include form fields or JSON payloads.

-Once the server receives the request, it processes it and sends back an HTTP response.
-The response also has several important parts:
+Once the server gets the request, it processes it and sends back an HTTP response.
+The response has several important parts:

 Status Code:

-200 OK: The request was successful, and the server has returned the requested data.
+200 OK: The request was successful.
+The server has sent back the data you asked for.

 404 Not Found: The server could not find the requested resource.
 This is what you see when you try to access a broken link.

-500 Internal Server Error: An error occurred on the server while processing the request.
+500 Internal Server Error: There was a problem on the server while handling the request.

 Body: This part has the data sent back to the client.
 It includes the HTML code of a web page or the contents of a downloaded file.